 Vera Drew's (dare I say) comic book masterpiece is everything a good comic book movie has the potential to be.
 It uses the larger-than-life mythos built over years of comic book storytelling to explore something very personal and human in a way that a traditional grounded story never could.
 I know you read my work, Kevin, so take note.

-As an avid comic book fan myself I really, really love this film.
+And as an avid comic book fan myself I really loved this movie.

 Below, we were lucky enough to chat with Vera about how she assembled all the different media elements to make this patchwork parody gem, working with a lawyer to avoid a lawsuit from Big DC, and sticking to your guns (i.e. heart) as an artist and filmmaker.